A city to call home

 Shop 'til you drop

-Conestoga Mall is a 15-minute bus ride away.
+Conestoga Mall is a 15-minute ride away on the ION rapid transit.
 With over 130 stores and services, you can get all that you need such as clothing, food, gifts — and your movie fix, too!
-Discounted movie tickets are available at the Turnkey Desk in the Student Life Centre (SLC).

 For a change of view, visit Fairview Park Mall in Kitchener.
 Shop for popular brand names and other national stores at the biggest mall in Waterloo region!